The Old Patagonian Express: By Train Through the Americas

 In Boston, Massachusetts, Paul Theroux boards a train.
 The subsequent journey takes him through lush landscapes and harsh deserts, finds him struggling with fellow passengers, and reading to the blind author Jorge Luis Borges.
-From Mexico to Honduras to Costa Rica and Colombia, Theroux brings his signature wit, snark, and keen observation.
+From Mexico to Honduras to Costa Rica and Colombia, Theroux brings his signature wit, snark, and keen observation down every new rail.

 “Reading alters the appearance of a book.
 Once it has been read, it never looks the same again, and people leave their individual imprint on a book they have read.
 Once of the pleasures of reading is seeing this alteration on the pages, and the way, by reading it, you have made the book yours.”